Occupational safety and health: Artificial intelligence

+Coronavirus

+The National Institute of Occupational Safety and Health (NIOSH) National Occupational Research Agenda Manufacturing Council established an externally-lead COVID-19 workgroup to provide exposure control information specific to working in manufacturing environments.
+The workgroup identified disseminating information most relevant to manufacturing workplaces as a priority, and that would include providing content in Wikipedia.
+This includes evidence-based practices for infection control plans, and communication tools.

 Nanotechnology

 Nanotechnology is an example of a new, relatively unstudied technology.
 A Swiss survey of 138 companies using or producing nanoparticulate matter in 2006 resulted in forty completed questionnaires.
 Sixty-five per cent of respondent companies stated they did not have a formal risk assessment process for dealing with nanoparticulate matter.
 Nanotechnology already presents new issues for OSH professionals that will only become more difficult as nanostructures become more complex.
 The size of the particles renders most containment and personal protective equipment ineffective.
 The toxicology values for macro sized industrial substances are rendered inaccurate due to the unique nature of nanoparticulate matter.
 As nanoparticulate matter decreases in size its relative surface area increases dramatically, increasing any catalytic effect or chemical reactivity substantially versus the known value for the macro substance.
 This presents a new set of challenges in the near future to rethink contemporary measures to safeguard the health and welfare of employees against a nanoparticulate substance that most conventional controls have not been designed to manage.